Requiem for a Secret Agent: Plot

 Bingo decides to use Evelyn's death to find Rubeck, and persuades the Moroccan police that a blonde European was the killer.
 Rubeck is one of the suspects picked up by the police, and once he has been positively identified by Edith, Bingo and Olafson kidnap him.
 After Bingo threatens to roast him in an oven, Rubeck provides details about his syndicate, but is then rescued by Alexej.
 Bingo escapes by jumping through a window, and returns to Tangier where Edith tends to his injuries.
 Meanwhile Olafson has broken into Rubeck's house and stolen incriminating documents.

 Rubeck realises the weakness of his position and makes a deal with the Americans, so that he will betray his organisation in exchange for immunity from prosecution for himself and Alexej.
 Bingo is offered a financial bonus, and agrees to square the deal with the Norwegians.
 With this in mind, Bingo waits until Olafson goes out, then seduces Edith, steals the documents that Olafson had obtained, and hands them to Moran.

 Rubeck arranges a meeting of his syndicate on a yacht, then he and Bingo ensure that it is blown up, killing the senior members of the gang.
 Moran promises Bingo more money if he can dig up enough evidence to ensure that Rubeck is convicted.
-Olafson realises that Bingo has betrayed him and angrily berates him about his morals and character, but he still believes he and Edith know enough to ensure that Rubeck will be prosecuted in Norway.
+Olafson realises that Bingo has betrayed him and berates him about his morals and character, but he still believes he and Edith know enough to ensure that Rubeck will be prosecuted in Norway.
 However, Alexej overhears the conversation, murders Olafson and plans to eliminate Edith as well.

 Edith plans to fly to Oslo, but Rubeck anticipates this and sends Alexej to the airport to intercept her.
-Edith runs away but Alexej traps her in a hangar and is about to kill her when Bingo arrives and beats Alexej in a brutal fist fight.
+Edith runs away but Alexej traps her in a hangar and is about to kill her when Bingo arrives and beats him in a fist fight.
 He goes to Rubeck's villa, where Rubeck pulls a gun on him and calls for help from Moran.
 But Bingo had previously removed the magazine from the gun, leaving Rubeck at his mercy.
 Bingo decides not to kill Rubeck, but to hand him over to Norwegian agents, infuriating Moran and sacrificing his payment from the Americans.
 It seems that his interaction with Olafson has enabled Bingo to find his conscience.

 Edith tries again to go to Oslo, but this time she is intercepted by Bingo.
 They drive into the sunset together.